InvertGames/uFrame.Documentation/pages/element-collections.md

 ## Removing View

-When a enemy VM is removed from the collection, and you have the _EnemiesViewCollectionChanged_ View binding in place, in the View class you'll have a `EnemiesRemoved()` method.
+When a enemy VM is removed from the collection, and you have the _Enemies View Collection Changed_ View binding in place, in the View class you'll have a `EnemiesRemoved()` method.
 It'll be called when a VM gets removed from the collection.
 Use it to remove the View along with its game object.

 ```csharp
 public override void EnemiesRemoved(uFrame.MVVM.ViewBase view) {